thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-snowflake-tutorial.md

 If there are no table joins in your Snowflake connection, you can easily create them in ThoughtSpot.

-The following example shows how the table joins were created in the Sales table of the Retail Sales worksheet, available in your **try.thoughtspot.com** account.
+The following example shows how the table joins were created in the Sales table of the Retail Sales worksheet, available in your **try.thoughtspot.com** account created through Snowflake Partner Connect.

 ## Creating table joins